Frederick Middleton: Canadian military career

-On 5 May 1885, the streamer Northcote was ready and Middleton set off for Batoche.
-On 9 May 1885, the Northcote was stopped by a cable that Dumont had laid across the river outside of Batoche, and its American captain turned back when the boat came under fire.
-The Northcote was a diversion to draw out the Métis and at the same time, the Field Force under Middleton arrived at Batoche.
+On 23 April, the steamer Northcote left from Swift Current, arriving at Fish Creek on 5 May, after the battle.
+With his resupply in place, on 5 May Middleton set off for Batoche., with the steamboat following on the river.
+On 9 May, the Northcote was stopped by a cable that Dumont had laid across the river outside of Batoche, and its U.S. captain turned back when the boat came under fire.
+The Northcote acted as a diversion to draw out the Métis, and at the same time, the Middleton's column arrived at Batoche.
 Seeing his troops beginning to panic again, Middleton ordered his wagons to be drawn into a circle to form a strong defensive position.
-On 11 May 1885, Middleton observed that the outnumbered Métis and Cree had to rush from position to position on the Prairies and on the morning of 12 May 1885, Middleton ordered his artillery would open fire on his opponents to pin them down while his infantry would advance.
-Nothing had happened as infantry claimed not to hear the fire of the artillery; after accusing his men of cowardice, Middleton attacked again on the afternoon and with a battalion commanded by a Conservative MP, Colonel Arthur Williams leading the attack.
-Inspired by the example of Williams's battalion, other battalions began to charge forward.
-Shouting enthusiastically, the Canadians raced down from the hill, and disheartened Métis and Cree were soon defeated.
+On 11 May, Middleton observed that the outnumbered Métis and Cree had to rush from position to position in defence of Batoche, and on the morning of 12 May, Middleton ordered his artillery to open fire on his opponents to pin them down while his infantry advanced.
+Nothing had happened as infantry claimed not to hear the fire of the artillery; after accusing his men of cowardice, Middleton attacked again in the afternoon and with a battalion, commanded by Conservative MP Colonel Arthur Williams, leading the attack.
+Inspired by the example of Williams's battalion, other battalions charged forward.
+Shouting enthusiastically, the troops raced down from the hill, and the disheartened Métis and Cree fighters were either killed or fleeing.

-Morton described Middleton as cautious, but highly professional officer who was a better tactician than Dumont, who brought the war to a swift conclusion in a manner that was much less bloodier than it could have been.
+Morton described Middleton as cautious, but a highly professional officer who was a better tactician than Dumont.
+He had brought the war to a swift conclusion in a manner that was much less bloodier than it could have been.
 For his service in the war, Middleton was knighted by Queen Victoria in 1885.
 He also received the thanks of the Parliament of Canada and the sum of $20,000.

 He resigned as head of the militia in 1890 when a select committee report of the House of Commons criticized him for the misappropriation of furs from a Scotch-Indian Charles Bremner and his Cree wife Emily Bremner, during the rebellion.

-There were also other criticisms of Middleton's command during the rebellion, such as his hesitancy to unleash the Canadian militia troops to assault the Métis positions at Batoche, and unfair treatment and poor maintenance accorded the troops under his command.
+There were also other criticisms of Middleton's command during the rebellion, such as his hesitancy to unleash the Canadian Militia troops to assault the Métis positions at Batoche, and unfair treatment and poor maintenance accorded the troops under his command.
 Returning to England, he was made Master of the Jewel Office.

 Family

 Frederick Dobson Middleton married, as his first wife, Mary Emily Hassall.

 He married in February 1870 as his second wife, Marie Cecile Eugénie Doucet, daughter of Theodore Doucet, N.P., of Montreal.
-She was born in Montreal in 1846, and was educated at the Convent of the Sacred Heart, Sault-au-Recollet.
+She was born in Montreal in 1846, and was educated at the Convent of the Sacred Heart, Sault-au-Récollet.
 The couple had two sons and a daughter.
-She died at Yateley, Hants, England, 1 November 1899.
+She died at Yateley, Hampshire, England, 1 November 1899.